Does My Parent Have a Drinking Problem?

 - If the person denies there is a problem, try to get them to agree to have another conversation in the future.

-What to Do if Your Parent Refuses Help?
+What to Do If Your Parent Refuses Help?

-Unfortunately, there aren’t many options available to you for your parent if your they refuse help.
+Unfortunately, there aren’t many options available to you for your parent if they refuse help.
 If you are underage and your parent’s alcoholism is causing them to physically abuse or neglect you, then you can (and probably should) report them to a family member or school or law enforcement official.
 You can turn to friends and family of your parent as well, to see if you can get them to help convince your parent to seek help.
 You can also seek out the services of a professional interventionist, medical professional, clergyperson, or other professional to help your parent see the light.

 There are, however, many options that you can take for yourself.
 Just because your parent is refusing or unable to change does not mean that you cannot dramatically improve your own life, emotional wellbeing, and physical health.
 There are many resources and support groups out there that specialize in helping the children and other family members of alcoholics.
 These resources and support groups can provide you with a great deal of help for yourself, including emotional support, college scholarships, help getting over grief, and tips to getting through daily life.